LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 To encourage active collaboration, Lychee strongly encourages pull requests, not just bug reports.
 "Bug reports" may also be sent in the form of a pull request containing a failing test.

 However, if you file a bug report, your issue should contain a title and a clear description of the issue.
-You should also include as much relevant information as possible to demonstrates the issue.
+You should also include as much relevant information as possible to demonstrate the issue.
 We provide a template and expect it to be respected.
-Most bug report not following it will likely be closed.
-The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.
+Most bug reports that do not follow it will likely be closed.
+The goal of a bug report is to make it easy for yourself &mdash;and others&mdash; to replicate the bug and develop a fix.

 Remember, bug reports are created in the hope that others with the same problem will be able to collaborate with you on solving it.
-Do not expect that the bug report will automatically see any activity or that others will jump to fix it.
-Creating a bug report serves to help yourself and others start on the path of fixing the problem.
+Do not expect that the bug report will automatically see any activity or that others will jump in to fix it.
+Creating a bug report serves to help yourself and others start on the path to fixing the problem.
 If you want to chip in, you can help out by fixing any bugs listed in our [issue trackers][1].

 ## Support Questions

 Lychee's GitHub issue trackers are not intended to provide Lychee help or support.
-Please instead, create a discussion [here][3] or contact us directly on [gitter][2].
+Please instead create a discussion [here][3] or contact us directly on [gitter][2].

 ## Security Vulnerabilities

 Lychee uses a rolling release system, **we do not backport fixes to previously released versions**.
-Those are the versions where we accept vulnerability reports.
+Those are the versions in which we accept vulnerability reports.

 | Version      | Supported|
 |--------------|----------|